 In this way, you'll help staff members know what to expect.
 Don't lie and say the team’s task is a bed of roses unless you really think it will be.

-6. Remember to manage the team.
 Once you get your team together, you've got to manage it.
 Great teams seldom run well without a great leader.
 That's your job.
-Make sure you work to make the team cohesive and hard working.
+Make sure you work to make the team cohesive and hard-working.
 Don't ask more of them than you ask of yourself.
 If you do all of this, you'll have a great team and a successful project.